 Displaying the DITA Reference Help uses a combination of this and two other parameters, DitaRefTargetType and DitaRefTargetPath.
 If a DITA document is open and the insertion point is within a DITA element, when the user presses Alt+F1 (as defined by the DitaHelpKeys parameter), the following action is issued:

-<DitaReference> [<DitaRefTargetPath>]<element-tag><DitaRefTarget-Type> extension) values are concatenated and the resulting URL is passed to the default web browser application.
+<DitaReference> [<DitaRefTargetPath>]<element-tag><DitaRefTarget-Type>

 If the DitaReference parameter specifies a CHM or EXE file, the DitaRef-TargetPath, selected element tag name, and the DitaRefTargetType (file extension) values are concatenated and passed to the Help system.